-In June 2022, the GASB issued Statement 101, Compensated Absences.
-GASB 101 requires that liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
+In June 2022, the GASB issued Statement No. 101, Compensated Absences.
+The objective of this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance of compensated absences.
+This Statement requires that liabilities for compensated absences be recognized for leave that has not been updated and leave that has been used but not paid in cash or settled through noncash means.
 The requirements of this Statement are effective for fiscal years beginning after December 15, 2023.
+Management has not yet considered the impacts of this statement.